Risk Management for Small Charities

 Risks can be analysed in several different ways; perhaps the most obvious is departmental or functional: financial, reputational, governance, IT, staffing, premises etc where you consider what risks are faced in each of these areas.
 This can be useful in both identifying risks and assigning responsibility for actions.

 However an alternative method is to consider the following 3 types of risk:

 Strategic Risks – those that might reduce or eliminate the impact of the charity.
 These would include those things likely to impact the reputation of the charity or a lack of governance, loss of direction.
 These are going to be the risks that the Trustees need to consider and, where required, be reported in the annual accounts statement.

 Operational Risks – those that effect day to day operations.
 This can include a vast range of items including fraud, loss of IT or premises, loss of key staff, or even rain on the day of your garden party.

 Project Risks – those that are associated with a particular piece of work (and where relevant should form part of the assessment of whether to apply for funding).

 Perhaps the most usual way to start the process from scratch is to set aside time to brain storm with senior staff and trustees to identify the major risks (as each sees it) that the charity faces.
-Using post it notes to group similar risks can be helpful and makes a flexible outcome that can then be handed to individuals for taking further.
+Using post it notes to group similar risks can be helpful and makes a flexible outcome that can then be handed to individuals to take further.